ludicore/LudiCore-Unity-main/README.md

 Great for prototyping quickly, generating code, and debugging effortlessly!

-# Installing LudiCore

-To install this package, follow the instructions in the respective [Extension Download Guide](https://app.LudiCore.ai/plugins)

 # Requirements

 This version of the package is compatible with Unity Editor 2022.3 and later.